Disk I/O

 vq->used_index = (volatile uint16_t *) &vq->used.index;

-// 1.
-Select the queue writing its index (first queue is 0) to QueueSel.
+// Select the queue: Write the virtqueue index (first queue is 0).

 virtio_reg_write32(VIRTIO_REG_QUEUE_SEL, index);